LeonLow97-Sandbox/react-bootcamp/README.md

 - Execute a function after a certain amount of time
 - `setTimeout(() => {}, 500)` will be executed after 500 milliseconds
 - Clean up `return () => {}` to remove the previous function in useEffect().
+- the return statement gets runs first before the code in the `useEffect()`.

 ```js
   useEffect(() => {